President Andrew Jackson redefined what it meant to lead the country.

 At the same time, several of Jackson’s cabinet members, thinking he would only serve one term, were positioning themselves to succeed him as president.
 These divisive actions resulted in Jackson showing favor only to those who socialized with the Eatons and proved their loyalty to him in other ways.

-To rid himself of the immediate controversy Jackson dismissed his entire cabinet in 1831 except for the Postmaster General.
-In time, this caused Jackson to turn to a group of unofficial advisors.
+To rid himself of the immediate controversy, Jackson dismissed his entire cabinet in 1831 except for the Postmaster General.
+In time, this caused Jackson to turn to a group of unofficial advisers.
 His opponents labeled them his “Kitchen Cabinet” because of their “back door” access to the President.

 "There has been a great noise made about removals. … It is rotation in office that will perpetuate our liberty."

 Despite the Eaton Affair, Jackson still managed to roll up his sleeves and accomplish his reform, retrenchment and economic plans.

 Jackson took office with great expectations to cleanse government of corruption and restore the nation’s finances.
 Washington’s elite feared that Jackson would fire everyone that held government positions, even the competent, and replace them with his own people.
 Although Jackson replaced only about ten percent of the government officers he held power over, it was a high percentage compared to his predecessors.